 Social Justice Pedagogy

 Currently Dr. Burke is researching the rituals and beliefs found in secondary world language classrooms.
 She is finding that teachers need support when it comes to understanding, interpreting, and implementing communicative methods in classrooms with their students.
-She also is beginning work with an undergraduate honor's student examining kindergartners attitude and acquisition abilities when learning French through an exploratory approach.
+She also is working with an undergraduate honor's student examining elementary students' attitudes and acquisition abilities when learning Spanish and French through an exploratory approach.